SitecorePowerShell/Book/security.md

 ##### Web Services

-You can disable the web services using the configuration file `\App_Config\Include\Cognifide.PowerShell.config`.
+You can disable the web services overriding the configuration file `\App_Config\Include\Cognifide.PowerShell.config`.

 Look for the following section and enable/disable as needed.